supanadit/factory/README.md

 - Support Non SQL Database backup eg. MongoDB, Pouch DB, Rethink DB, etc
 - Support Tag a Directory
 - Support Connect to SSH by Alias
-- Github integration by token ( OK )
-- Get all repository from Github ( OK )
-- Delete forked repository from Github ( OK ) *Maximum value for deleting repository is between 84 and 184, and it be must requested each 84 and 184 repositories if have more than 84 and 184 forked repositories
 - Update forked repository from Github
 - Delete forked repository with Whitelist and Blacklist Support
+- Maximum value for deleting repository is between 84 and 184, and it be must requested each 84 and 184 repositories if the forked repository more than 84 and 184

 ### Support Me
 [![https://patreon.com/supanadit](https://c5.patreon.com/external/logo/become_a_patron_button@2x.png)](http://patreon.com/supanadit)